samaswin/pg_sql_triggers/README.md

 ## Why PgTriggers?

-Rails teams use PostgreSQL triggers for data integrity, performance, billing logic, and audit enforcement.
+Rails teams use PostgreSQL triggers for data integrity, performance, and billing logic.
 But triggers today are:

 - Managed manually
 - Invisible to Rails
 - Unsafe to deploy
-- Hard to audit
 - Easy to drift

 **PgTriggers** brings triggers into the Rails ecosystem with: